XYZ-Studios/xyz-cityhall/ReadMe.md

 ## 🛠️ READ ME

-### **This is a spawn menu that works with QBCore the backend code needs improvements and changes this resource is writen in ReactJS and includes the UI and NO SUPPORT will be provided!**
+### **This is a menu that works with QBCore the backend code needs improvements and changes this resource is writen in ReactJS and includes the UI and NO SUPPORT will be provided!**